 - Experiment with several placements for the unit to get the best airflow and cooling.

 - When the cooler is first turned on, the cooling pads will need some time to absorb the water.
 Fill the water reservoir to prime the pads, giving them time to absorb the water so that when the cooler is turned on and the machine is running at full cooling capability.

 - Use water that is cool or at room temperature.
-Water from the tap (upto about 30 degrees celcius) is usually sufficient.
+Water from the tap (up to about 30 degrees celsius) is usually sufficient.